Karen Kain

-Karen Alexandria Kain CC OOnt (born March 28, 1951) is a Canadian former ballet dancer, and has been the artistic director of the National Ballet of Canada since 2021.
+Karen Alexandria Kain CC OOnt (born March 28, 1951) is a Canadian former ballet dancer and was the Artistic Director of the National Ballet of Canada from 2005 to 2021.

 Early training and childhood

 Kain's mother enrolled her daughter in ballet training because she believed it would improve her postural alignment, poise, and discipline.
 The family moved from Ancaster to Erindale Woodlands, Toronto Township when Kain was in grade 6 (age 11, 1962) so she could begin training at the National Ballet School of Canada.
 (The majority of Toronto Township, including Erindale Woodlands, is now Mississauga.)
 Upon graduating in 1969, she was invited to join the National Ballet of Canada.
 She also participated in Girl Guides of Canada programs as a member.